AyanChowdhary/Php-Script-to-find-prime-number/README.md

-# Php script to find prime number
+# A Easy Php script to find prime number
+# Find you prime number using this php script